simslab/scHPF/README.md

 ## Updates

 scHPF has a new, improved implementaiton in numba that includes both a command line interface and a scikit-learn-like API.
-It is substailly faster and more memory-efficient than tnesorflow scHPF, espcially when many virtual CPUs are available in a high performance compute cluster or compute service like AWS.
-Numba scHPF not currently back-compatible with trained models from tensorflow scHPF, but I will be fixing this very soon.
+It is substailly faster and more memory-efficient than Tensorflow scHPF, espcially when many virtual CPUs are available in a high performance compute cluster or compute service like AWS.
+Numba scHPF not currently back-compatible with trained models from Tensorflow scHPF, but I will be fixing this very soon.

 # Documentation